Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 7.0% of residents work from home, potentially due to COVID-19 conditions.
-The service frequency across all routes averages 150 trips per day, equating to approximately 75 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 7.0% of residents work from home, potentially due to COVID-19 conditions.
+On average, service frequency across all routes amounts to 150 trips per day, equating to approximately 75 weekly trips per individual stop.

 Frequently Asked Questions - Transport